Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 <h4>Breakdown:</h4>

-1. User navigate to the "Guest Passes" area of Elements.
+1. User navigates to the "Guest Passes" area of Elements.
-2. User select the add button to add a guest pass
+2. User selects the add button to add a guest pass
 3. User inputs a name, activation and expiration dates and times, and the recipient email
 4. User adds readers
 5. User generates the pass